The Clear Edge

 Combined time freed from these three examples alone: 35.5 hours monthly.
 That’s nearly one full workweek freed up by simplifying the approach across three delegated areas.

-The Common Objections to Simple Delegation
+Common Objections To Simple Delegation And How To Address Them

 Objection 1: “But what if they make the wrong decision?”